CodeYourFuture/curriculum/common-content/en/module/js1/assertions/index.md

 );
 ```

 Save this code to a file.
-Before you run it in Node, predict what you think will happen.
+Before you run it in Node, write down what you think will happen.
 Then run it with Node - compare what you saw with what you predicted.